Please refer to the Stauffer Library page for Maps & Air Photos hours.

 The air photo collection emphasizes Kingston and the surrounding southeastern Ontario area but imagery covering other areas of Ontario, Canada and the world is also available.

-We are constantly updating the Air Photo database.
-It will eventually include records for all photographs in our collections but at the moment it is complemented by paper flight line index maps annotated with our photograph holdings.
+The library catalogue Omni and Air Photo Holdings Listing include records for all photographs in our collections, and are complemented by paper flight line index maps annotated with our photograph holdings.

 Digital (orthophotography, satellite data, etc.)

 The fastest growing part of the collection.
-Search the Geospatial Data Inventory and the Scholars GeoPortal to get an idea of the extent of coverage in this format.
+Search the Scholars GeoPortal to get an idea of the extent of coverage in this format.
 The Library is also the Queen's University liaison with Land Information Ontario

 Maps & Historical Cartography